xLSX285/EnterpriseG/README.md

-# EnterpriseG
 # Windows Enterprise G Building Script

-- Download Microsoft-Windows-EditionSpecific-EnterpriseG-Package.ESD
-- Download Microsoft-Windows-Client-LanguagePack-Package-amd64-en-us.esd

-- Extract all content of Microsoft-Windows-EditionSpecific-EnterpriseG-Package.ESD to sxs
+- Download & extract all files inside of Microsoft-Windows-EditionSpecific-EnterpriseG-Package.ESD to sxs
-- Extract all content of Microsoft-Windows-Client-LanguagePack-Package-amd64-en-us.esd to lp
+- Download & extract all files inside of Microsoft-Windows-Client-LanguagePack-Package-amd64-en-us.esd to lp

 - Copy install.wim to this directory
-- Set Windows Build version in Build.cmd
+- Set your Settings inside Build.cmd

 Run Build.cmd

+# VERSION

+- Specify your Windows Build for example 22621 = 10.0.22621.1

-# Examples:
+# vNext

-- 22621.1 Install.wim image -> Set %VERSION% to 10.0.22621.1
-- 23516.1000 Install.wim image -> Set %VERSION% to 10.0.23516.1000
+- True: Will use the proper SXS files to Build vNext EnterpriseG.
+(Canary Channel Builds)
+- False: Will use the proper SXS files to Build current Stable EnterpriseG.
+(Stable Channel and Dev Channel)

-# Notes:
+# ActivateWindows

+- True: Will copy activation script onto the Image pre-activating Windows upon installation using KMS38
+- False: Windows will not be activated

+## AdvancedTweaks

+- False: Script wont add additional registry keys to hide Recommended Section, turn off GameDVR etc.
+- True: Script will add additional registry keys to hide Recommended Section, turn off GameDVR etc.

 ## WimToESD

 - False: Script wont compress Install.wim to Install.esd
 - True: Script will compress Install.wim to Install.esd

-## AdvancedTweaks

-- False: Script wont add additional registry keys to hide Recommended Section, turn off GameDVR etc.
-- True: Script will add additional registry keys to hide Recommended Section, turn off GameDVR etc.